Seirdy/seirdy.one/content/posts/website-best-practices.md

 3. Finish downloading _two screenfuls of content_
 4. Finish downloading the full page.

+### Congestion control

 Understanding round-trips requires understanding your server's approach to congestion control.

+Historically, TCP congestion control approaches typically set an initial window size to ten TCP packets and grew this value with each round-trip.
+Under most setups, this meant that the first round-trip could include 1460 bytes.
+The following round-trip could deliver under three kilobytes.[^4]

+Nowadays, servers typically employ BBR-based congestion control.
+It allows for regular "spikes" in window size, but the initial window size is still small.
+Find more details in the slides from <span class="h-cite" itemscope itemtype="https://schema.org/PresentationDigitalDocument"> <cite class="p-name" itemprop="name" ><a class="u-url" itemprop="url" href="https://labs.apnic.net/presentations/store/2019-09-05-bbr.pdf">TCP and BBR</a></cite> by {{<indieweb-person first-name="Geoff" last-name="Huston" itemprop="author" url="https://www.potaroo.net/" org="APNIC" org-url="https://www.apnic.net/">}} </span>

-TCP Slow-Start typically sets an initial window size to ten TCP packets and grows this value with each round-trip.
-Under most setups, this means that the first round-trip can include 1460 bytes.
-The following round-trip can deliver under three kilobytes.[^5] HTTP/3 uses QUIC instead of TCP, which makes things a bit different; the important thing to remember is that _user agents should be aware of all blocking resources **before** finishing the earliest possible round-trip._
+HTTP/3 uses QUIC instead of TCP, which makes things a bit different; the important thing to remember is that _user agents should be aware of all blocking resources **before** finishing the earliest possible round-trip._

 ### The golden kilobyte

 Assume that your first impression must fit in the first kilobyte.
-Make good use of this golden kilobyte; most or all of it will likely be taken up by HTTP headers.[^6] Ideally, the first kilobyte transferred should inform the client of all blocking resources required, possibly using preload directives; all of these resources can then begin downloading over the same multiplexed HTTP/2 connection before the current round-trip finishes!
+Make good use of this golden kilobyte; most or all of it will likely be taken up by HTTP headers.[^5] Ideally, the first kilobyte transferred should inform the client of all blocking resources required, possibly using preload directives; all of these resources can then begin downloading over the same multiplexed HTTP/2 connection before the current round-trip finishes!
 Note that this only works if you took my earlier advice to [avoid third-party content](#third-party-content).

 Apply these strategies in moderation.
 Including extra preload directives in your document markup might not help as much as you think, since their impact on page size could negate minor improvements.
 Micro-optimizations have diminishing returns; past a certain point, your effort is better spent elsewhere.